catnap89/HelloWorldCommunity/README.md

 ### Starting a new Community
 A user can create a new Community by clicking 'START NEW CHAT' link.
 The user is prompted to provide a title/name for their Community, and also a brief description of what will be discussed.

+When a user created a Community, they are the Admin, or Moderator of that community.
+They have the ability to ban or unban other users from joining that Community

 ![create-new-chat-page](images/create_new_chat.PNG)